krakerag/dancer-demo/README.md

 - `brew install docker docker-compose colima`
 - `colima start --cpu 4 --memory 8 --disk 150 -t vz`

+You can also run the below commands in a Gitpod instance without needing any configuration files.

 ## App specific functionality

 Build the image in Docker first: `docker build -t dancer .`